 1. FCB Zurich (459)

 6th Leo Burnett Switzerland (155)

 8. equipe (55)

 8. kind regards (55)

 10. TBWA\Zurich (45)

 This success was made possible by two campaigns that won awards in numerous competitions in 2016.
 In "Search racism.
-Find truth" for the organisation Flüchtlinge Willkommen (Refugees Welcome), targeted spots were placed in front of YouTube videos with xenophobic content, in which refugees debunked the subsequent prejudices in their own unique way: with facts, personal stories, surprising revelations or even humour.
-Thanks to the complex combination of channel and keyword targeting as well as bookings of unskippable ads in front of selected videos, the campaign achieved the highest possible visibility.
+Find truth" for the organization Flüchtlinge Willkommen (Refugees Welcome), targeted spots were placed in front of YouTube videos with xenophobic content, in which refugees debunked the subsequent prejudices in their own unique way: with facts, personal stories, surprising revelations, or even humor.
+Thanks to the complex combination of channel and keyword targeting as well as bookings of Unskippable Ads in front of selected videos, the campaign achieved the highest possible visibility.
 And thus led to "concerned citizens" being forced to engage with the refugees and their arguments.

-The "Bandenbingo", FCB Zurich's other successful campaign, additionally turns every HC Davos home game into a bingo game for the spectators in the stadium and those watching on TV at home.
-For each check on the board, the corresponding number is displayed on the stadium screen and the participant can cross it off on his mobile bingo slip on his mobile phone.
-Those who have filled their slip win prizes or can benefit from discounts.
+The "Bandenbingo," FCB Zurich's other successful campaign, additionally turns every HC Davos home game into a bingo game for spectators in the stadium and those watching on TV at home.
+For each check on the board, the corresponding number is displayed on the stadium screen and the participant can cross it off on his mobile bingo slip on his cell phone.
+Those who have their slip full win prizes or can benefit from discounts.

 "No Lucky Punch"